Skip to Content

-Peach Upside Down Cake with almonds
+Peach Upside Down Cake

 Have I told you about my love affair with summer peaches?
 Seriously, the other day I was eating a peach after lunch and randomly said to my son “I’m so glad there are summer peaches in the world”.
 He looked at me like I was a little crazy and just shook his head.

-When peaches are in season you’ve got to eat as many peaches as you can, in as many ways you can think of.
+When peaches are in season you’ve got to eat as many as you can, in as many ways you can think of.

 So lets make a peach cake, shall we?
 The cake part of this recipe is a variation on the basic buttermilk cake that I use for Apple Upside Down Cake and Blueberry Crumb Cake.